 25. Right-click in the empty area near the bottom of the page and choose Insert Text from the menu.
 Type the word, "Impressions", and press the Enter key on the keyboard.
 When you press Enter, an Edit dialog is displayed that allows you to type and view multiple lines of text.
-Press Enter again, and type "This analysis shows CD3 positive CD4 and CD8 populations."
+Press Enter again, and type "This analysis shows CD10 and CD20 expression for the selected lymphocytes.""